 Theses should be presented in double spacing, except for indented quotations, references and footnotes, where single spacing should be used.
 Only one standard typeface may be used throughout the thesis.
 Italics may be used for book titles, foreign terms and other cases that are appropriate in conjunction with the standard face used in the text.
 Italics are not recommended as a standard typeface.
 Text that is entirely in upper case is not acceptable.
-Symbols or special characters not found on computer keyboards should be drawn with a mechanical guide or stencil.

-Margins should be 40mm at the binding edge and other margins should be not less than 20mm.
+Recommended layout: Margins should be 40mm at the binding edge and other margins should be not less than 20mm.
 Page numbers are placed without punctuation at the bottom centre of the page within the margin.

 Preliminary pages are numbered in consecutive lower-case roman numerals.
 The Title page number does not appear but the page is counted (as page 'i').
-Pages appearing before the Table of Contents are numbered and counted but are not listed on the Table of Contents.
+Pages appearing before the

+Table of Contents are numbered and counted but are not listed on the Table of Contents.
 The first page of the Introduction or first chapter of your thesis is numbered page 1; the rest of the Text and reference materials are numbered consecutively in Arabic numerals.